paperswithbacktest/awesome-systematic-trading/modeling-methodology.md

 Any parametric modeling will be preceded by a non-parametric analysis to guide the choice of models.

 - **Non-parametric explorations** Non-parametric methods are useful for exploration purposes, but are generally less effective for prediction or anticipation, as they have a strong tendency to over-learn.
 Before choosing a model, these methods allow us to have an idea of the relationships between the variables.
-We will typically use informational methods (conditional entropy), which will tell us if a characteristic CX contains information about a characteristic CY to be predicted, but it is possible that the type of relationship is not capturable by any model.
-We will just know that "there is a link" between the two features without being able to exploit it.
-These analyses will nevertheless allow us to discard some features since we will have results like "CX contains no information about CY".
+You will typically use informational methods (conditional entropy), which will tell us if a characteristic CX contains information about a characteristic CY to be predicted, but it is possible that the type of relationship is not capturable by any model.
+You will just know that "there is a link" between the two features without being able to exploit it.
+These analyses will nevertheless allow us to discard some features since you will have results like "CX contains no information about CY".
 This is a dimension reduction technique.

-- **Rare event conjunctions** In a second step (and therefore once the number of potentially explanatory features has been reduced) we will try to measure if there are rare event conjunctions for CY and for CX.
-To do so, we will score CX and CY with respect to their empirical distributions and thus obtain SX and SY scores that marginally follow a uniform distribution (Poisson lemma).
-We will then simply look for Baysian thresholds that maximize the probability of rare events between CX and CY.
+- **Rare event conjunctions** In a second step (and therefore once the number of potentially explanatory features has been reduced) you will try to measure if there are rare event conjunctions for CY and for CX.
+To do so, you will score CX and CY with respect to their empirical distributions and thus obtain SX and SY scores that marginally follow a uniform distribution (Poisson lemma).
+You will then simply look for Baysian thresholds that maximize the probability of rare events between CX and CY.

 ## Overfitting measurement

-We will use systematic methods to measure the over-fitting of the estimated parameters.
+You will use systematic methods to measure the over-fitting of the estimated parameters.

 - **Cross validation** The most generic way to validate the complexity of a model is cross-validation.
 It consists in keeping a part (randomly chosen) of the database (about 20%) and calculating the residuals of the model on this validation base.

 - **Bootstrap and variability of model parameters** The bootstrap is a method similar to cross validation.
 It focuses on the variability of the model's parameter values.
 It consists in calculating the parameters of the model (the coefficients of a linear regression, for example) on a random draw of 80% of the database, several times in a row (a good 100 times).
-We will then obtain a probable distribution of the model parameters.
+You will then obtain a probable distribution of the model parameters.
 If the model indeed captures a relationship between X and Y, then its parameters should not be too variable.
-If they are, we will ask ourselves about the temporal variations of their values.
-Indeed, if the model is structurally sound (i.e. the nature of the relationship between X and Y is linear), but its parameters evolve over time (following "market phases"), we need to be able to see this.
+If they are, you will ask ourselves about the temporal variations of their values.
+Indeed, if the model is structurally sound (i.e. the nature of the relationship between X and Y is linear), but its parameters evolve over time (following "market phases"), you need to be able to see this.

-## Eigendimension estimation

-Eigendimension estimates will also be discussed in a systematic framework.

-In order to model the relationship between *Y(t)* (to be explained) and *X(t)* (potentially explanatory), we can exploit values of X in the past.
-For example, instead of using a formal model like :

-*Y(t) = F( X(t-1) ) + noise*

-It is often better to use a model like:

-*Y(t) = F( X(t-1), X(t-2), …, X(t-K) ) + noise*
+- **Eigendimension estimation** Eigendimension estimates will also be discussed in a systematic framework.
+In order to model the relationship between *Y(t)* (to be explained) and *X(t)* (potentially explanatory), you can exploit values of X in the past.
+For example, instead of using a formal model like: *Y(t) = F( X(t-1) ) + noise*, it is often better to use a model like: *Y(t) = F( X(t-1), X(t-2), …, X(t-K) ) + noise*.
 The choice of K is an integral part of the choice of the model.
 The real danger is that the dimension (i.e. the number of variables) of this kind of model is quickly very high (if X is of dimension 4 and K is 5, this amounts to a model of dimension 20).

-In general, in modeling, we can "exchange data for knowledge".
-The more explicit behavior we have identified (from blind modeling) that we can incorporate into the models, the less we need long histories (and the less we are exposed to the risk of overlearning).